krokozyab/FL/README.md

 ## Where it fits

 FusionLens **complements** Oracle Smart View, Account Monitor, Account Inspector, and Fusion Data Intelligence — it does not replace any of them.
 Those tools govern, dashboard, monitor, and present.
-FusionLens does one different job: **rapid tactical investigation** — pivot or flatten GL balances any way you need, drill from any cell into the journal, the SLA line, and the source document, with local filter / sort / export built in.
+FusionLens does one different job: **rapid tactical investigation** — pivot or flatten GL balances any way you need, drill from any cell into the journal, the SLA line, and the source row, with local filter / sort / export built in.
+For document types where Fusion exposes a deep link (AP invoices today, with more on the roadmap) one more click jumps straight from the drilled row into the live Fusion page for that document — no copy-pasting transaction numbers between tabs.

 ## In 30 seconds